JennysJam/blog/content/blog/learnc.md

 This article is a response/take on both [Daniel Bachler's article on learning F#](https://danielbachler.de/2020/12/23/what-i-wish-i-knew-when-learning-fsharp.html) and [Hillel Wayne's on the hard part of learning a new language](https://www.hillelwayne.com/post/learning-a-language/).
 I thought it would be educational and a fun excersize to read this article in response to C.

-Often teaching tutorials don't focus as much on the surrounding ecosystem of how to do development.
+Often teaching tutorials don't focus as much on the surrounding ecosystem of how to do development, what tooling to use, or some deeper lore.

 ## Why would I want to use C?